 These days Java systems have grown within the corporate software landscape because they provide a flexible language for running programs on all types of platforms.
-Unfortunately, the Java language, like any software language, can suffer from bad . . . → Read More: Three Important Java Performance Best Practices
+Unfortunately, . . . → Read More: Three Important Java Performance Best Practices

 DB2 10 Security Improvements

 DB2 10 for z/OS introduces the ROLES-based security model that was introduced in DB2 9.7 LUW.
 This security model provides granular data access security providing definitions that can secure data access down to the row and column level.
 DB2 10 also . . . → Read More: DB2 10 Security Improves Java Performance

 Sleep is over rated.
 Sleepless from too many time zone changes from clients to then jumping on a plane and presenting at the IDUG conference in Vienna was great but a challenge.
 The baby two seats away from me had a bad flight over and I felt so sorry for Mom trying everything to stop . . . → Read More: IDUG Europe and DB2 Java Performance

 Actions speak louder than words.
 So if you want to be appreciated as a DBA, save your company big bucks and CPU resources by improving DB2 performance.

 These days it seems everyone is running out of CPU capacity on their UNIX machines and on the mainframe.
 With pureQuery you can provide a way to help . . . → Read More: pureQuery Saves CPU to Improve DB2 Performance

 With DB2 10 coming out and the IDUG North American Conference this week, there should be another great opportunity for further information about the new release.